balderdashy/sails-docs/reference/anatomy/masterList.md

 ### Purpose
 This folder contains your services.
 'Services' are similar to controller actions but are typically used for things like

+For any logic that doesnt rely on req and res

 -
 -
 -